-It's getting chilly out there and it'll only get colder as winter rushes our way.
+It's chilly out there and it'll probably get colder before winter's gone.
 Now is the time to make sure you're ready for the cold temperatures with the right cycling clothing to keep you warm on the club run or the ride to and from the office.

 We get asked all the time what clothing we recommend and seeing as we've tested hundreds of cycling garments over the years, we've put our heads together and collected some of our favourite cold weather clobber.
 This is the stuff that we still use regularly long after the review is published, so when we say it's good, we really mean it.